 When it came to picking the herbs, I grabbed the 1st ones I could find in my pantry which happened to be oregano & parsley.
 Don’t have parsley?
 Use basil.
 Or all parsley.
 Or an Italian seasoning blend.
 Use what you have.

 I broiled my chicken when it was done cooking to crisp the skin.
 If you want crispy skin, you will need to do this regardless of if you’re using the slow cooker or pressure cooker.
-After this recipe is done cooking, remove the chicken from the pressure cooker and placed it on a baking sheet.
+Remove the chicken from the appliance and place it on a baking sheet.
 Broil the chicken 3-5 minutes or until the skin is crisp to your liking.

 2 garlic cloves, minced